ash2shukla/Data-centric-application-Development/README.md

 ## 11. Publishing your component to PyPI.

-### Q. I have developed an awesome component that you want to contribute to open source.
+### Q. I have developed an awesome component that I want to contribute to open source.
 How can I do it ?

 You bundle the component and upload it to PyPi !
 THen people can install your component like you install other's libraries !